 When you purchase through links on our site, we may earn an affiliate commission.
 Here’s how it works.

-There’s something remarkable about the 90’s gaming era.
-It was a time when every game seemed to be transitioning from 2D to 3D versions, or it was the time when today’s multi-million-selling games and most iconic characters were developed.
+There’s something remarkable about the 1990s gaming era.
+It was a time when every game seemed to transition from 2D to 3D versions, and it was also the time when today’s multi-million-selling games and most iconic characters were developed.

 It was the turning point for video games and an exciting turn in the technological era.
-The 90s was also the birth of PlayStation and Game Boy.
+The 90s also saw the birth of PlayStation and Game Boy.

 Those who grew up during this era saw a massive boom and growth in the gaming world like never before.
 Relive those moments with these iconic, legendary video games since the 90s.